sapphire-cord/eval/README.md

 Notes:
 - The first argument is the bot instance, the second is the category, the third is the command name to use, the fourth is the aliases.
 - Again replace `<your-backend>` with the backend you previously installed.
-- Each backend exposes the package with the name `eval` which can conflict if you want to use multiple backends, prefer to use go import aliases, **see below**
+- Each backend exposes the package with the name `eval` which can conflict if you want to use multiple backends, prefer to use go's import aliases. (see below)

 ### Using multiple backends
 Sometimes you want to have more eval backends, we made it easy by allowing you to specify the name, category and aliases when registering so it doesn't conflict, now only the packages conflict but you can use an import alias: